citation-file-format/citation-file-format/index.md

 - If the work is a grant: The funding agency sponsoring the grant.
 - If the work is a thesis: The university where a thesis has been produced.
 - If the work is a statute: The institution or geographical unit which the statute adheres to.
-- If the work is a historical work, illuminated manuscript or similar: The library or archive where the work is held.
 - If the work is a conference: The organisation which held the conference.

 **languages**

 - If the work is a book: The language in which the book is written.

+**location**

+- If the work is an artwork: E.g., the museum holding the work.
+- If the work is a historical work, illuminated manuscript or similar: The library or archive where the work is held.

 **medium**